Kershaw Ks 13 as Dodgers eliminate Brewers 3-0 - WHIZ News

 Neither team managed to hit a ball hard as Brandon Woodruff and Kershaw dueled through four innings.
 Only two of the Dodgers’ nine hitters didn’t strike out during that span; five of the Brewers didn’t.

-Los Angeles managed just one hit through four innings, a single by Austin Barnes, before breaking out in the fifth.
+After leading the majors with 118 home runs this season, Los Angeles managed just one hit through four innings, a single by Austin Barnes, before breaking out in the fifth with a trio of singles.

 Cody Bellinger and Chris Taylor had back-to-back singles up the middle with one out.
 AJ Pollock grounded into a fielder’s choice to third and Urias stepped on the bag to force Bellinger and fired to first.
 But Gyorko couldn’t handle the throw in time to complete the double play.